Inverse design of 3d molecular structures with conditional generative neural networks: Results

 Fig.~\ref{fig:2_architecture} shows a schematic depiction of the {\cgschnet} architecture.
 The conditions $\lambda_1,...,\lambda_k$ are each embedded into a latent vector space and concatenated, followed by a fully connected layer.
 In principle, any combination of properties can be used as conditions with our architecture with a suitable embedding network.
 In this work, we use three scalar-valued electronic properties such as the isotropic polarizability, vector-valued molecular fingerprints, and the atomic composition of molecules.
 Vector-valued properties are directly processed by the network while scalar-valued targets are first expanded in a Gaussian basis.
 To target an atomic composition, learnable atom type embeddings are weighted by occurrence.
 The embedding procedure is described in detail in the Methods section.

 In order to localize the atom placement and stabilize the generation procedure, {\cgschnet} makes use of the same two auxiliary tokens as in the unconditional setting, namely the origin and the focus token~\cite{gebauer2019gschnet}.
 Auxiliary tokens are treated like regular atoms by the model, i.e. they possess positions and token types, which are contained in the tuples of atom positions and atom types serving as input at each step.
 The origin token marks the center of mass of molecules and allows the architecture to steer the growth from inside to outside.
-The focus token localizes the prediction of the next position in order to assure scalability and allows to break symmetries of partial structures that are not present in the completed molecule.
+The focus token localizes the prediction of the next position in order to assure scalability and allows to break symmetries of partial structures.
+This avoids artifacts in the reconstruction of the positional distribution (Eq.~\ref{eq:dist_to_pos}) as reported by~\citet{gebauer2019gschnet}.
 At each step, the focus token is randomly assigned to a previously placed atom.
 The position of the next atom is required to be close to this focus.
 In this way, we can use a small grid localized on the focus that does not grow with the number of atoms when predicting the distribution of the next position.

 We train {\cgschnet} on a set of molecular structures, where the values of properties used as conditions are known for each molecule.
 Given the conditions and the partial molecular structure at each step, {\cgschnet} predicts a discrete distribution for the type of the next atom.
 As part of this, a stop type may be predicted that allows the model to control the termination of the sampling procedure and therefore generate molecules with variable size and composition.
 After sampling a type, {\cgschnet} predicts distributions for the distance between the atom to be placed and each preceding atom and auxiliary token.
+The schematic depiction of the atom placement loop in Fig.~\ref{fig:1_overview}c includes the auxiliary tokens, the model predictions, and the reconstruction of the localized 3d grid distribution.
 During training, we minimize the cross-entropy loss between the predicted distributions and the ground-truth distributions known from the reference calculations.
 For further details on the model architecture and training procedure, refer to the Methods section.